chanmix51/elcaro/documentation/article.md

       <li>Status: <a href="employee_change_status.php?status=<?php echo $employee['is_manager'] ?
 1 : 0 ?>&employee_id=<?php echo $employee["employee_id"] ?>"><?php echo $employee["is_manager"] ? "manager" : "worker" ?></a>.</li>
 ```

-ORMs users woud probably write the controller this way:
+ORMs users would probably write the controller this way:

  1. I fetch the employee from its id.
  2. If it does not exist I send an error notification back.